 They are assisted in this program by master-level psychology trainees and/or individuals with appropriate qualifications and experience.
 On top of that, the study is supervised by Associate Professor Samsilah bt Roslan of UPM.

 Where Do I Sign Up?

-The Children Friendship Training program just successfully concluded the first, second and third intakes, and has opened up for the fourth intake that will begin in January or early February 2017.
+The Children Friendship Training program just successfully concluded the fourth intake, and has opened up for the fifth intake that will begin in June 2017.
 You can sign up right now using this form.
 Places are limited per intake, so hurry!

 Volunteer As A Facilitator!

 If you are interested in volunteering as a facilitator in this program, please click here.
 You must be able to commit to at least 10 sessions (12 sessions preferably).
 Experience working with special needs children is an advantage.
 A simple interview will be conducted before the program starts.